Patients with a common type of metal hip implant should have regular annual health checks.

 If not caught early, this can cause damage and deterioration in the bone and tissue surrounding the implant and joint over time.
 This in turn may cause the implant to become loose and cause painful symptoms, meaning further surgery is required.

-The MHRA guidance is designed to detect and treat any complications like this.
+The Medicines and Healthcare products Regulatory Agency (MHRA) guidance is designed to detect and treat any complications like this.

-Some news coverage has focused on the MHRA's recommendation to check for the presence of metal ions in the bloodstream.
+Some news coverage has focused on the MHRA's recommendation to check for the presence of metal ions in the blood.

 Ions are electrically charged molecules.
-Levels of ions in the bloodstream, particularly of the cobalt and chromium used in the surface of the implants, may therefore indicate how much wear there is to the artificial hip.
+Levels of ions in the blood, particularly of cobalt and chromium used in the surface of the implants, may therefore indicate how much wear there is to the artificial hip.

-These ions in the blood are not blood poisoning and don't lead to sepsis, which is an entirely different type of illness.
-Talk of this in some of the news reports is very misleading and completely wrong.
+These ions in the blood are not blood poisoning and do not lead to sepsis, which is an entirely different type of illness.
+Talk of this in some news reports is very misleading and completely wrong.

 How many people are affected?

-Approximately 56,000 UK patients have a metal-on-metal hip device implanted.
+Approximately 71,000 UK patients have had a metal-on-metal hip device implanted or had metal-on-metal resurfacing.

 The majority of these patients have well-functioning hips and a low risk of complications.